Kissonerga Village in Paphos, Cyprus

-Kissonerga began a little farther north of the current village where you will find the site of a rare settlement from the Chalcolithic period.
+Kissonerga first began a little farther north of the current village where you will find the site of a rare settlement from the Chalcolithic period.
 The site is important because evidence suggests that a powerful fertility goddess was worshipped there.
 She was believed to have protected children and babies.
 The Paphos region is known to be an important pilgrimage center due to the famous Sanctuary of Aphrodite, the goddess of love and fertility.
 The whole village of Kissonerga is rich with archaeological treasures.

 In the northern part of Kissonerga a new football stadium was built amongst the many banana plantations.
 Before Cyprus became an EU member, Kissonerga had many more plantations, but now, many of them have died away because the produce didn't meet the requirements that allowed them to be exported to other EU countries.